 Over the course of numerous meetings, we identified profound international relations differences in how NATO members approach this task.
-This discovery led to a new set of comparative questions for discussion.
-First, how have United States Military changes in the international strategic context since the end of the Cold War shaped each academy's educational model, if at all?
-Second, how has the domestic political context of each member state shaped the way its military academies responded to the changing security environment?
+This discovery Social Sciences at the led to a new set of comparative questions for discussion.
+First, how have United States Military changes in the international strategic context since the end of the Cold Academy, holds a PhD War shaped each academy's educational model, if at all?
+Second, how a professor of in the Department of in political science from the University of Pennsylvania and recently authored Promise of Preventive War.